 McLaren Falls Park is one of Tauranga’s most treasured spots.
 A 190 hectre parkland situated alongside Lake McLaren.
 A wonderfully popular place where people can simply relax and enjoy themselves.
-Here at McLaren Falls you are able to camp, kayak, go fishing, swimming, have a picnic or treat yourself to to the many walking tracks.
+Here at McLaren Falls you are able to camp, kayak, go fishing, swimming, have a picnic or treat yourself to one of the many walking tracks.

 One track in particular, offers a delightful experience.
 The Waterfall Track, where you can spot the glow worms at night sparking wonder and excitement.
-Just head along the Waterfall Track after dusk to not only see the pretty waterfalls but to spot the glow worms.
+Just head along to the Waterfall Track after dusk to not only see the pretty waterfalls but to spot the glow worms.

 Camping is available for a maximum stay of three nights.
 All the grassed area is available to campers except Cherry Bay.
 Camping at McLaren Falls is based on first in first serve.